hipe/tmx/lib/skylab/git-viz/doc/issues/033-callback-tree-patterns.md

-• "attempters" allows multiple callbacks per channel and will issue each such event to them in some order (probably last-in-first-out), and short-circuit on the first callback that "matches". if this sounds very similar to "shorters" above it's because it is but see below (eventually).
+• "attempters" allows multiple callbacks per channel and will issue each such event to them in some order (probably last-in-first-out), and short-circuit on the first callback that "matches". if this sounds very similar to "shorters" above it's because it is but see below.